dddong2/Tadam/README.md

 <br><br>

 ## Citation

+Tadam has been developed as part of the following paper.
+We appreciate it if you would please cite the following paper if you found the library useful for your work:

 @article{tadam2023, <br>
   title={A scalable second order optimizer with trust region for neural networks}, <br>
   author={Donghee Yang, Junhyun Cho, Sungchul Lee} <br>